Limits on Dark Matter Compact Objects implied by Supermagnified Stars in Lensing Clusters: The distribution of highly magnified images around the smooth critical line

 where $\kappa_\star$ is the contribution to the lensing convergence from the smoothed point masses, and $g$ is the angular gradient modulus of the eigenvalue of the macro-model magnification matrix that vanishes at the MaCL (note that $g$ is written as $d$ in V17).
-In the region within a separation $r<r_w$ from the MaCL, the MiCLs are connected to each other and form an intricate, corrugated network that is affected everywhere by many point masses.
-Outside the corrugated network ($r>r_w$), the MiCLs are usually disconnected and form closed curves around each point mass, with the shape of the infinite symbol in the approximation of a single point mass with fixed external shear \citep{Chang79}.
+Defining $s$ to be the angular separation from the SCL in the lens plane, with a positive sign for points outside the SCL and negative sign inside, the MiCLs are typically connected to each other to form an intricate, corrugated network in the region $|s| <r_w$, which is affected everywhere by many point masses.
+Outside the corrugated network, at $|s| >r_w$, the MiCLs are usually disconnected and form closed curves around each point mass, with the shape of the infinite symbol in the approximation of a single point mass with fixed external shear \citep{Chang79}.
+The total width of the corrugated band is therefore $2r_w$.
+Because the macro-model has a greater surface density by $\kappa_\star$ than the smooth component, the MaCL is external to the SCL and is shifted outwards by an angular separation $r_w$ from the SCL, just at the outer edge of the corrugated band.

-We first review the analytical derivation for how the maximum magnification reached in MiCL crossings depends on $r/r_w$.
-The maximum magnification $\mu_p$ that is reached when a source star crosses a MiCL depends on the local eigenvalue gradient $g_\star$, computed including the point masses with no smoothing (whereas $g$ is the eigenvalue gradient of the macro-lens model).
-We assume all microlenses have the same mass, corresponding to an Einstein radius $\theta_\star$.
-The peak magnification is $\mu_p\propto (g_\star\sin\alpha_\star)^{-1/2}$ (eq.\ 27 in V17), where $\alpha_\star$ is the angle formed by the MiCL and the principal axis of the eigenvalue that cancels on the MiCL.
+We first review the analytical derivation for how the maximum magnification reached in MiCL crossings depends on $s/r_w$.
+The maximum magnification $\mu_p$ that is reached when a source star of angular radius $\theta_s$ crosses a MiCL depends on the local eigenvalue gradient $g_\star$, computed including the point masses with no smoothing (whereas $g$ is the eigenvalue gradient of the macro-lens model).
+We assume for simplicity that all microlenses have the same mass, corresponding to an Einstein radius $\theta_\star$ (we discuss in Section \ref{sec:advanced} the likely effect of a distribution of microlens masses).
+The peak magnification is $\mu_p\propto (g_\star\theta_s\sin\alpha_\star)^{-1/2}$ (eq.\ 27 in V17), where $\alpha_\star$ is the angle formed by the MiCL and the principal axis of the eigenvalue that cancels on the MiCL.
 The average separation between neighboring point masses is $\theta_\star/\kappa_\star^{1/2}$.
 Within the corrugated band, the MiCL is a curve meandering around point masses at this typical separation, where the typical shear from point masses is $\lambda_\star\sim \kappa_\star$ and its gradient is $g_\star\sim \kappa_\star^{3/2}/\theta_\star$.
-Therefore, the distribution of peak magnifications of MiCL crossings is roughly constant within the width $r_w$, with the typical value scaling as $\mu_p\propto \theta_\star^{1/2} \kappa_\star^{-3/4}$.
-We assume that the distribution of the angle $\alpha_\star$ is random and independent of $r$, so it does not affect the proportionality relations we are discussing.
+Therefore, the distribution of peak magnifications of MiCL crossings is roughly constant within the width $r_w$, with the typical value scaling as